Dennis-Kasch/PlantAI/Project_Plan.md

 ## Project Goals

-The goal of this project is to develop an Android app (or Android integrated web app) that allows to take pictures of a single plant, perform a visual analysis of it and return an assessment of the plant's health status.
-Corn plants were chosen as a starting point, although the final decision is still pending and depends on the availability of good data for corn plants.
-In the first stage the app should only be able to distinguish between healthy or unhealthy plants.
-But the assessment will eventually consist of the "water level", nutrient sustenance and possible diseases of the plant.
+The goal of this project is to develop an Android app that allows to take pictures of a single plant, perform a visual analysis of it and return an assessment of the plant's health status.
+Corn plants were chosen as a starting point, because they play an important part in agriculture and good datasets exists for it.
+In the first stage the app should be able to distinguish between healthy or unhealthy plants.
+But the assessment will eventually add "water level" analysis, nutrition of the plant and/or possible diseases.
 For the possible diseases the 3 most common of the selected plant type should be identified.

 ## Software Architecture

-* Android basis + UI (including camera handling)
+* Android Basis + UI
-* Models / algorithms for visual analysis (water level, nutrition, diseases)
+* Models and Algorithms (Visual Analysis)
+* Data Management
+* Testing
-* Data(base) management?
+* Documentation

 ## Responsibilities

 * **Android development:**
+* **Models and Algorithms**: Dennis, David
 * **Data Management:**
-* **Methods and technologies** (for visual analysis): Dennis, David
+* **Testing:**
+* **Documentation:**

 ## Schedule